michaelaklin/retrodesign/README.md

 See the help file for more information (_help retrodesign_).

-To give an illustration on how to use the code: assuming a hypothesized effect of 0.1 and a standard error of 3.28 (numbers from Gelman and Carlin's original article), you would type:
+To give an illustration on how to use _retrodesign_: assuming a hypothesized effect of 0.1 and a standard error of 3.28 (numbers from Gelman and Carlin's original article), you would type:
 ```
 retrodesign, delta(0.1) s(3.28)
 ```

-Users can change the critical alpha value (which matters a lot; default is 0.05) as well as the number of observations for the simulation (which matters less within reasonable bounds; default is 10,000).
+Users can change the critical alpha value (which matters a lot; default is 0.05), the number of observations for the simulation (which matters less within reasonable bounds; default is 10,000), and the number of degrees of freedom (default is a large number).

-The output generates the test's power, the Type-S error, and the Type-M exaggeration rate.
+The output generates the test's power, the likelihood of a Type-S error (in %), the Type-M exaggeration ratio, and a few other quantities of interest (which should be self-explanatory).

 ## Author